Identifying Amanitas30th August 2015

 1. All have white gills, and white spores.

 3, Many grow from an egg sack like structure called a volva.
-The picture on the right is of a Death Cap egg hatching.
+The picture below right is of a couple of Death Cap eggs hatching.

 The volva can closely resemble other young mushrooms such as puffballs or stinkhorn eggs or even young Agarics (field mushroom types), so this should be taken into consideration when harvesting any of those edible mushrooms.

 5, Most have a skirt, and the skirts can either be smooth or striated.
-Look closely at the skirt chacteristics when you start to try to identify the individual species within the family.
+Look closely at the skirt characteristics when you start to try to identify the individual species within the family.

 The Grisettes; a sub species of the Amanitas generally do not have skirts.